A spacious farm cottage ideally located for East Lothian’s superb beaches and celebrated golf courses.

 Family holidays, reunions and honeymoons kindle priceless moments that deserve preserving.Find Out More

-- One dog is welcome at a charge of £25.
+- Two dogs are welcome at a charge of £25.

 - Typical arrival day: Friday with the additional option of Monday out of high season.